icarda-git/QBMS/README.md

 <!-- badges: end -->

 ## Overview
 Linking data management systems to analytics is an important step in breeding digitalization.
-Breeders can use this R package to Query the [Breeding Management System](https://bmspro.io/) database (using [BrAPI](https://brapi.org/) calls) and help them to retrieve their experiments data directly into R statistical analyzing environment.
+Breeders can use this R package to Query the Breeding Management System(s) like [BMS](https://bmspro.io/), [BreeBase](https://breedbase.org), and [GIGWA](https://southgreen.fr/content/gigwa) (using [BrAPI](https://brapi.org/) calls) and help them to retrieve phenotypic and genotypic data directly into their analyzing pipelines developed in R statistical environment.

 >___Author and Maintainer:__ [Khaled Al-Shamaa](https://github.com/khaled-alshamaa) <k.el-shamaa (at) cgiar (dot) org>_
 >